Pelv/frontlog/README.md

 ## Outro
 That's all folks! :)
-Please feel free to fork, request improvements, stars and whatever.
+Please feel free to fork, request improvements, stars or whatever.
 If you have any questions, find me on any social and messaging App (search for Pelv or Pelviero).